Skip to main content

 • Model impact

-This framework formalizes expectations for model credibility in proportion to the role the modeling will have and the type of decision being supported, together with the totality of evidence informing that decision.
-Modeling is no longer evaluated in isolation; it is assessed based on its impact on regulatory and development decisions within the broader evidentiary context.
+Together, these elements formalize expectations for model credibility based on the role the model plays and the decision it supports, within the context of the total evidence package.
+Modeling is no longer evaluated in isolation; it is assessed based on its impact on development and regulatory decisions.

 Why the ICH M15 Guideline Marks a Turning Point

-ICH M15 brings consistency to how modeling evidence is interpreted across global regulatory agencies.
-By harmonizing terminology and expectations, it reduces regional variability and enables sponsors to design modeling strategies that can be defended consistently across FDA, EMA, PMDA, and other authorities.
+ICH M15 brings much-needed consistency to how modeling evidence is interpreted across global regulatory agencies.
+By harmonizing terminology and expectations, it reduces regional variability and enables sponsors to design modeling strategies that can be applied more consistently across FDA, EMA, PMDA, and other authorities.

 Eva Gil Berglund, Sr. Director, Clinical Pharmacology and Regulatory Strategy, notes:

-• QSP has informed FIH and dose-escalation strategies in oncology.
+• Informing FIH and dose-escalation strategies in oncology through QSP

-• Exposure-response analyses support dose optimization and labeling claims.
+• Supporting dose optimization and labeling through exposure-response analyses

-• Modeling informs dose selection and strengthens pediatric extrapolation strategies.
+• Strengthening dose selection and pediatric extrapolation strategies

-The guideline does not introduce new science; it formalizes expectations around credibility, transparency, and structured integration of modeling into development plans.
+The guideline does not introduce new science; it formalizes expectations around credibility, transparency, and how modeling is integrated into development plans.

 Early Planning Is Essential Under the ICH M15 Guideline